wwoods/seriousjs/README.md

 A simple syntax for a complicated world.

-Note -- I wrote this readme as a roadmap.
-The seriousjs command line utilities are not ready yet.
-This message will be removed when they are.

 ## Motivation

 Feel free to skip to the bottom if you like - but a lot of people will ask